yogitakhtr597/Durable-Functions-Order-Processing/README.md

 ## Provision the solution on Azure

-To set up this sample, follow these steps:

-1. Clone this repository to your local machine.
-2. in the root folder (DURABLE-FUNC-ORDER-PROCESSING) use the [Azure Developer CLI (azd)](https://learn.microsoft.com/azure/developer/azure-developer-cli/install-azd?tabs=winget-windows%2Cbrew-mac%2Cscript-linux&pivots=os-windows) to provision a new resource group with the environment name you provide and all the resources for the sample.
+In the root folder (Durable-Functions-Order-Processing) use the [Azure Developer CLI (azd)](https://learn.microsoft.com/azure/developer/azure-developer-cli/install-azd?tabs=winget-windows%2Cbrew-mac%2Cscript-linux&pivots=os-windows) to provision a new resource group with the environment name you provide and all the resources for the sample by running:

 ```bash
 azd up